Islandora/documentation/docs/installation/docker/site-template/setup.md

 ## Adding a Staging Site

 The process for setting up a staging site is the same as production, but you will need to use a different URL.
-Since the URL is set in the `.env` file, which is checked into your git repository, you may wish to use `docker-compose.override.yml` for this.
+You have two options:

+1. You can override the `DOMAIN` environment variable on your staging server
+2. Use `docker-compose.override.yml` for this.
 In `docker-compose.override.yml` you will need to override anywhere the `DOMAIN` variable is used, for example:

 ```
 services: